CUBoulder-2019Sp-IML4HCI/Final-Magic-Elevator-Funck-Polson/final_report.md

 ![MagicElevator](https://user-images.githubusercontent.com/46902147/56620131-170aa300-65e5-11e9-92e9-9dce94901ad8.jpg)

 ### Software Design:
-In the magic elevator a number of hardware pieces are communicating with each other (two microbits, one Macbook, Raspberry Pi, LEGO Mindsortms).
-It was a challenge to decide which software is running on which hardware piece, how communication is established seamlessly and wirelessly.
+All software is open source.
+A number of hardware pieces are communicating with each other (two microbits per wand, one Macbook, Raspberry Pi, LEGO Mindstorms motor).
+It was a challenge to decide which software is running on which hardware piece, and how communication is established seamlessly and wirelessly.